SmartgridX: Eniris’s Virtual Power Plant (VPP)

 We strategically curtail PV installations or control batteries to leverage opportunities in the imbalance market, enabling us to benefit from market fluctuations.
 The imbalance market, managed by the local TSO, allows us to process price signals with a delay using their published values (e.g., with Elia, these are 1-minute values) or, alternatively, to anticipate in advance by using third-party forecasts.

-Technical features of the Eniris system for flexibility control
+Robust and secure technical features of the Eniris system specifically designed for flexibility control and grid compliance.

-• Fallback scenarios via ‘fallback’ messages: Limits temporarily set for trading purposes can be overridden at any time by sending a so-called ‘fallback’ message via MQTT.
+Limits temporarily set for trading purposes can be overridden at any time by sending a so-called “fallback” message via MQTT.
 During this fallback status, the system suspends the control of trading targets and monitors only the customer’s connected load (GTV).
 This serves as a purely hardware-based safeguard to prevent the fuses from being overloaded.

-• Workaround for negative import/export limits: The functionality for setting a negative import limit (which enforces a minimum export value of X, which is crucial for congestion management) is not supported by default.
-However, this specific behaviour can be implemented, as Eniris transmits the complete system status (including battery power, battery state of charge, PV yield and consumption) and enables direct control of each individual controllable system via MQTT.
+The functionality for setting a negative import limit (which enforces a minimum export value of X, crucial for congestion management) is not supported by default.
+However, this specific behaviour can be implemented.
+Eniris transmits the complete system status (including battery power, battery state of charge, PV yield and consumption) and enables direct control of each individual controllable system via MQTT.
 Therefore, an external actor can take over control based on the shared data to enforce an export or import.

 Contact Us